XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 const { prepareTxData } = require('./library/4_helpers')
 ```

-3. In `index.js`, update the listener function subscribed to the `transaction` event by adding the following snippet:
+3. In `index.js`, update the listener function subscribed to the `transaction` to update the transaction table as new transactions come in:

 ```javascript
 // Wait for transaction on subscribed account and re-request account data